Academic central timetabling and room bookings policy, responsibilities and processes

 Prospective student open days will be organised in such a way that causes minimum disruption to teaching.
-These, along with development activities such as Academic Skills and CTIL events and OPD courses, and formal UoD committee meetings will normally have priority over other types of ad hoc booking.
+These, along with development activities such as Academic Skills and CTIL events and Talent and Development Team courses, and formal UoD committee meetings will normally have priority over other types of ad hoc booking.

 Bookings made by UoD staff will be free of charge unless (a)there are security implications, for example by being out of normal hours; and/or (b)they are on behalf of an external party; and/or (c)it is an event which requires an attendance fee.
 In the case of (b) and (c) the arrangements including the booking of rooms will be organised by Hospitality Services, to whom initial enquiries should be addressed.